Questions? 503.552.1660 / Toll-free 877.669.8737 or email@example.com

-Naturopathic Obstetric / Midwifery Program Certificate
+Naturopathic Childbirth / Midwifery Program Certificate

-The Naturopathic Obstetrics Certificate program provides the didactic education necessary for a graduate to complete requirements to sit for the American College of Naturopathic Obstetricians (ACNO) licensing examination.
+The Naturopathic Childbirth Certificate program provides the didactic education necessary for a graduate to complete requirements to sit for the American College of Naturopathic Obstetricians (ACNO) licensing examination.
 These courses are in addition to the single required Natural Childbirth course in the ND program, and are comprised of six elective courses.
 The clinic requirements for licensure are not included in this certificate program, but those participating in the program have access to the clinical requirements through faculty practices and other local physicians.
 Students interested in pursuing this certificate program must apply to the program in order to ensure that they will be able to schedule the necessary classes around their naturopathic schedule.
 All courses are taught by NUNM faculty who are licensed by ACNO.
 Full certificate requirements are available on campus.

 Certificate of Advanced Studies in Classical Chinese Medicine